wsvoboda/parking-pals/README.md

 # Parking Puppy
 An app to make parking a little bit easier.
-You can Register, login and begin exploring our range of driveways.
-Then Reserve the parking spot directly on the app!
+You can register, login and begin exploring our assortment of driveways.
+Reserve the parking spot directly on the app!
 All of your upcoming reservations will be saved on your driver profile.

 <img width="1440" alt="Screen Shot 2021-06-25 at 8 00 51 AM" src="https://user-images.githubusercontent.com/78625574/123483088-10a85500-d5bb-11eb-9eeb-7e01bb52bad9.png">